 - Cereal – Yeah…really creative, right?
 Well, I don’t claim to be a foodie, gourmet cook, or food scientist extraordinaire…so cereal has to be on the list.
 I’m even more boring in that I keep my pantry stocked with just three to four basic types (and the generic versions of the cereals, no less— usually from Aldi).
 I’m trying to keep it real here!

-- Corn Chex or Corn Flakes and Rice Krispies – for my oldest daughter who is allergic to wheat, soy, milk, egg, peanuts & tree nuts (she prefers to use coconut milk beverage on her cereal since she can’t have cow milk)
+- Corn Chex or Corn Flakes and Rice Chex or Rice Krispies – for my oldest daughter who is allergic to wheat, soy, milk, egg, peanuts & tree nuts (she prefers to use coconut milk beverage on her cereal as opposed to rice milk)

-- Bananas – or some other fruit which is super-handy and fairly neat for a 5 year old and 17 month old to eat without much fuss in the morning.
-I’ll be honest, it is usually just bananas. 🙂
+- Bananas – or some other fruit which is super-handy and fairly neat for kiddos to eat without much fuss in the morning.
+I’ll be honest, it’s usually just bananas. 🙂

 - Oatmeal – Thank goodness my children love oatmeal.
-I don’t use the prepackaged stuff; I throw 1/3 to 1/2 cup into a bowl, double the water, and microwave for one and a half minutes.
-We add brown sugar or sometimes a drip or two of chocolate syrup (shhhhhh…please don’t tell my super-healthy momma friends) and call it a morning.
-It is still a super quick breakfast solution, and I justify the brown sugar or chocolate sauce by thinking how much sugar and fake flavoring I’m avoiding by not using store bought packets.
+For the most part, we try not to use the prepackaged stuff (though my oldest thinks they’re cool and she loves to make them).
+Instead, we throw 1/3 to 1/2 cup into a bowl, double the water, and microwave for one and a half minutes.
+We add brown sugar or sometimes a drip or two of chocolate syrup or a spoonful of Enjoy Life chocolate chips (shhhhhh…please don’t tell my super-healthy momma friends) and call it a morning.
+It is still a super-quick breakfast solution, and I justify the brown sugar or chocolate sauce by thinking how much sugar and fake flavoring I’m avoiding by not using store-bought packets.
 Not sure that is fair reasoning considering how much brown sugar or chocolate we use though… ahem.

 Quick Hot Options